rust-lang/rust/text/0000-non-static-type-id.md

 Remove the `'static` bound from the `type_id` intrinsic in `libcore`.

 Allowing type ids for non-static types exposes the fact that concrete lifetimes aren't taken into account.
-This means a type id for `SomeStruct<'a, 'b>` will be the same as `SomeStruct<'static, 'static>`, even though they may be different types.
+This means a type id for `SomeStruct<'a, 'b>` will be the same as `SomeStruct<'b, 'a>`, even though they're different types.

-We can work around this issue by documenting that the `type_id` intrinsic doesn't consider lifetimes.
-When requesting a type id for `SomeStruct<'a, 'b>`, a caller recieves an id for `SomeStruct<'_, '_>`.
+Users need to be very careful using `type_id` directly, because it can easily lead to undefined behaviour if lifetimes aren't verified properly.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 This changes an unstable compiler intrinsic so we don't need to teach it.
+The change does need to come with plenty of warning that it's unsound for type-checking and can't be used to produce something like a lifetime parameterised `Any` trait.

 # Drawbacks
 [drawbacks]: #drawbacks